Parking requirements

 (1) The Planning Board as SPGA may grant a Village Zone special permit if it finds the following have all been met:

 (2) The project shall also be consistent with any design guidelines approved by the Planning Board in conjunction with this bylaw.
-(See § 390-21.5A above.)
+(See

 (3) The special permit may include approval of both a schematic development plan, including phasing, and the proposed mix of uses in the development.
-If the project proponent elects to utilize concurrent review of special permits (§ 390-21.7: Concurrent review and granting of special permits. above), the findings must be met for each special permit requested.
+If the project proponent elects to utilize concurrent review of special permits (

 (4) The decision of the Planning Board for Village Zone special permit application projects may be approval, approval with conditions, or denial of the requested special permit(s).
 The Village Zone special permit shall also specify phasing time lines, if applicable.